-Most construction site accidents occur because of a violation of New York law which protects the safety of construction workers to prevent injury.
-Where it is proven the law has been violated, it is unnecessary for an injured worker to prove negligence and you may be entitled to 9% interest on the money you receive.
+Most construction site accidents are caused because of a violation of New York law which protects the safety of construction workers to prevent injury.
+When the law has been violated, it is unnecessary for an injured worker to prove negligence and you may also be entitled to 9% interest on the money you receive.

 Our role as your attorney is to:

 - Prove that the violation of New York law was responsible for causing your construction accident and your injury;

 - Speed up your case and prevent delays;

 - Prove the seriousness of your injury to maximize the money you receive (we will often use an economist and a life care plan to do this); and

 - Help you any way we can to make your life and recovery from your injury less stressful.

 - Scaffold Accidents

 - Falling objects or tools

 - Electrical Accidents